bastijnv/hsdp-ade-demo/index.md

 {% include toc.html %}

-Welcome to the blog series demonstrating the HSDP Application Development Environment (ADE).
-This series is meant as introduction to the HSDP ADE as well as layout the develop experience.
-The series covers deploying microservices in local development environment, and the cloud using applications platforms and infrastructures for Docker.
+Welcome to the blog series demonstrating how to build microservices with Spring Boot.
+The series covers deploying microservices in a local development environment, and the cloud using application platforms and infrastructures for Docker.
+In addition it will introduce services from the
+[Philips HealthSuite Digital Platform](http://www.usa.philips.com/healthcare/innovation/about-health-suite) to replace default Authentication and
+Authorization, and data stores.

 ## **Introduction** - An operation model for Microservices